 509.3 Access to fire pumps.
-Access to fire pumps in new buildings shall be located at grade level with the level having direct access to outside or located one level below grade.
-Pump rooms that are located one level below grade shall be placed such that there are no intervening rooms between the stairway door serving that level and the
+Access to fire pumps in new buildings shall be located at grade level with direct access to outside or located one level below grade.
+Pump rooms that are located one level below grade shall be placed such that there are no intervening rooms between the stairway door serving that level and the pump room.
+Door serving the pump room shall be within 25 ft. of the stairway door.
+The stairway that serves the lower level shall exit directly to outside.
+Where a dedicated stairway is provided to access the pump room and mechanical rooms, stairway width shall not be less than 36 inches.